 Since many of the lower-class and farmhouse kitchens had no oven access, the bread was cooked in iron pots or on griddles.
 This unique cooking method resulted in the signature dense texture, hard crust, and slight sourness that soda bread is known for.
 Sour milk was most commonly used in the early days of the bread’s history, thanks to its high acidity levels, but now buttermilk is typically used.

-Traditionally marked with a cross on the top, soda bread loaves got their signature appearance due to superstitious reasons.
-Families believed if they cut a cross on the top of the bread that it would ward off evil and protect the household.
+Traditionally marked with a cross on the top, soda bread loaves got their signature appearance for superstitious reasons.
+Families believed if they cut a cross on the top of the bread that, it would ward off evil and protect the household.

 However, the typical shape of the loaves varies by region.
 While the Southern Irish regions traditionally bake their loaves of bread round with a crossed top.
-The Northern regions divide their dough into four pieces and cook triangle-shaped flatbreads on a griddle.
+The Northern areas divide their dough into four pieces, cooking triangle-shaped flatbreads on a griddle.